There is a presumption that an illness is work-related when a police officer is diagnosed with the following:

 Later she tests positive for hepatitis.
 This is considered a work injury under Nevada law.

-If a police officer that has been employed for at least two years and develops heart disease, it is conclusively presumed that the heart disease came from employment if it is diagnosed and disabling in some way.
+If a police officer has been employed for at least two years and develops heart disease, it is conclusively presumed that the heart disease came from employment if it is diagnosed and disabling in some way.

 The heart disease conclusive presumption continues: